Governance Structure

 Other Committees

-Board of Directors 15 Made decisions on matters specified by law, basic management policies, and important management matters, while monitoring the conduct of duties of directors and executive officers.
+Board of Directors 17 Made decisions on matters specified by law, basic management policies, and important management matters, while deliberating on medium- to long-term growth strategies and strategies to improve corporate value.
+In addition, oversaw the conduct of duties of directors and executive officers.

-Nomination Committee 13 Made decisions on the content of proposals to be submitted to the Shareholders’ Meeting regarding the election and removal of directors.
-Reported its opinion to the Board of Directors when requested, such as on the election, appointment, removal, and dismissal of candidates for executive officer and Representative Executive Officer (CEO), and on the appointment and dismissal of the Chairperson of the Board, members, and chairpersons of each committee, etc.
+Nomination Committee 16 Made decisions on the content of proposals to be submitted to the Shareholders’ Meeting regarding the election and removal of directors.
+Reported its opinion to the Board of Directors after due consideration and deliberation, such as on the election, appointment, removal, and dismissal of candidates for executive officer, executive officer with responsibility, and Representative Executive Officer, and on the appointment and dismissal of the Chairperson of the Board, members, and chairpersons of each committee.

 Audit Committee 14 In addition to auditing the conduct of duties by directors and executive officers, discussed and made decisions on auditing policy, auditing plans, and the content of proposals to be submitted to the Shareholders’ Meeting regarding the election and removal of financial auditors.